jyabin/cbcicard/wp-content/plugins/gitium/readme.txt

 You can ping the webhook url after a push to automatically deploy the new code.
 The webhook url can be found under `Gitium` menu, `Settings` section.
 This url also plays well with Github or Bitbucket webhooks.

-= Does it work on multi site setups? =
+= Does it works on multi site setups? =

-Yes, Gitium is working on multi site setups.
+Gitium does not support multisite setups at the moment.

 = How does gitium handle submodules? =

 Submodules are currently not supported.

+== Upgrade Notice ==
+= 1.0.3 =
+Fixed wrong redirection for multisite installations during initial setup

 == Changelog ==
+= 1.0.3 =
+* Fixed wrong redirection for multisite installations during initial setup

 = 1.0.2 =
 * Full PHP 7+ compatibility
 * Hotfix - Fixed the blank pages being displayed instead of success of failure messages;